-41a St Thomas Street sits in a much sought-after location within the historic Cathedral city of Wells.
-Wells offers a range of shopping facilities including a high proportion of independent shops and boutiques, banks, restaurants, public houses, cinema, churches and famed cathedral.
-The market square holds a market on Wednesday and Saturday.
+Wells is the smallest city in England and offers a range of shopping facilities including a high proportion of independent shops and boutiques, banks, restaurants, public houses, cinema and churches.
+The stunning market square holds a farmer’s market on Wednesday and Saturday.

-The Georgian city of Bath and the regional centre of Bristol are also within commuting distance, while Castle Cary Station with links to London Paddington and Exeter is also nearby.
-Bristol International Airport is 17 miles away.
-There is a wide range of educational establishments at all levels in the area from both the public and private sectors.
-There are excellent primary schools in Wells and The Wells Blue secondary school has a great reputation.
-Private schools locally are Wells Cathedral School, Downside, All Hallows and Millfield.
+The nearby Georgian city of Bath and the regional centre of Bristol are also within good commuting distance, while Castle Cary Station with links to London Paddington and Exeter is a 14-mile drive away.
+Bristol International Airport is 18 miles away.

-The area is also well known for its variety of sporting and leisure facilities.
-The area is popular for walking and cycling while sailing and fishing can be pursued at Chew Valley Lake.
+The area is also well known for its variety of sporting and leisure facilities and for walking, cycling while sailing and fishing can be pursued at Chew Valley Lake.
 Leisure centres can be found at Wells and Shepton Mallet.
 Wells, Mendip and Farrington Golf courses are conveniently located close by and Horse Racing enthusiasts are catered for at Bath and Wincanton Race Courses.

 Fixtures and Fittings